Breast Flattening

 Is there a law against breast flattening or breast ironing?

-Although there is no specific law within the UK around breast flattening or breast ironing, it is a form of physical abuse and if professionals are concerned a child may be at risk of, or suffering significant harm, they must refer to their local safeguarding procedures.
+Although there is no specific law within the UK around breast flattening or breast ironing, it is a form of physical abuse.
+If professionals are concerned a child may be at risk of, or suffering significant harm, they must refer to their local safeguarding procedures.

 The video above highlights the practice of Breast Ironing in the UK.